s-huggins/fd/README.md

 ### Areas for improvement
-Some UI actions (for instance saving a summary) could do with improved visual feedback that the action was successful.
+* Some UI actions (for instance saving a summary) could do with improved visual feedback that the action was successful.
-Undo/Redo of deletion in the library would be helpful.
+* Undo/Redo of deletion in the library would be helpful.
-Perhaps tuning the OpenAI integration with prompts could yield improved responses.
+* Perhaps tuning the OpenAI integration with prompts could yield improved responses.
-The optional stretch goals all sounded very good.
+* The optional stretch goals all sounded very good.
-More component tests are always good if time allows.
-Pagination in particular should be tested.
+* More component testing is always good if time allows.
+Library pagination in particular should be tested.
-E2E testing on the front-end.
+* E2E testing on the front-end.
 Possibly could use Cypress for this.
 I tried to use msw to mock API integration but couldn't get it set up for Chrome extension development and was unsuccessful in troubleshooting.